mozu10982/mozu10982/README.md

-- 👋 Hi, I’m @tuti-b
+- 👋 Hi, I’m @mozu10982
 - 👀 I’m interested in ...
-Automation tools
+Automation, tools
 - 🌱 I’m currently learning ...
-Python
+Python, CSS, Swift
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - 😄 Pronouns: ...